MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 Now let's get to the step where we build our custom reverse-shell, compiled to 32bit mipsel (mipsel == MIPS little-endian).

 #### msfvenom
-msfvenom is a handy utility that allows us to create (common-use-case) binaries/payloads.
+msfvenom is a handy utility that allows us to create binary payloads.
 In my case, I searched for payloads that run on mipsel architecture.

 ```msfvenom -l payloads | grep mipsle```